 Safety planning is a positive way of supporting a child who may benefit from a planned approach; this may be either the alleged victim or the alleged perpetrator.
 Safety plans support the child by considering the behaviours that may be risky and plan ways to manage triggers and to seek support from adults and peers.
-They are inclusive of parents and staff and are a planned intervention to support young people in feeling secure in the school/setting, helping young people identify behaviours that may leave them feeling anxious or at risk and have strategies that they can apply to keep themselves feeling safe.
+They are inclusive of parents and staff and are a planned intervention to support children in feeling secure in the school, helping children identify behaviours that may leave them feeling anxious or at risk and have strategies that they can apply to keep themselves feeling safe.
 The language of safety planning is more positive than risk assessment and can give security to the child that a joined up approach is being followed by all in school.
 Safety Plans are available via PGSF.

-Disciplinary Action
+Disciplinary Action and Sanctions

-Finally and in some circumstances, the school/setting may need to consider whether disciplinary action may be appropriate for any child/children involved - any such action should address the abuse, the causes of it, and attitudes underlying it.
-Disciplinary action may sometimes be appropriate, including (a) to ensure that the child/children take(s) responsibility for and realise(s) the seriousness of their behaviour; (b) to demonstrate to the child/children and others that peer on peer/child on child abuse can never be tolerated; and (c) to ensure the safety and wellbeing of other children.
+Taking disciplinary action, issuing sanctions and still providing support are not mutually exclusive actions.
+In some circumstances, the school may need to consider whether disciplinary action may be appropriate for any child/children involved - any such action should address the abuse, the causes of it, and attitudes underlying it.
+Disciplinary action may sometimes be appropriate, including (a) to ensure that the child/children take(s) responsibility for and realise(s) the seriousness of their behaviour; (b) to demonstrate to the child/children and others that child-on-child abuse can never be tolerated; and (c) to ensure the safety and wellbeing of other children.
 However, these considerations must be balanced against the child's/children's own potential unmet needs and any safeguarding concerns.
-Before deciding on appropriate action the School will always consider its duty to safeguard all children from harm; the underlying reasons for a child's behaviour; any unmet needs, or harm or abuse suffered by the child; the risk that the child may pose to other children; and the severity of the peer on peer/child on child abuse and the causes of it.
-The school/setting will, where appropriate, consider the potential benefit, as well as challenge, of using managed moves or exclusion as a response, and not as an intervention, recognising that even if this is ultimately deemed to be necessary, some of the measures referred to in this policy may still be required.
-Exclusion will only be considered as a last resort and only where necessary to ensure the safety and wellbeing of the other children in the School.
-Engaging in Fair Access Panel Processes to assist with decision-making associated to managed moves and exclusions can also be beneficial (Farrer and Co.
-2019).
+Before deciding on appropriate action or sanctions school will always consider its duty to safeguard all children from harm; the underlying reasons for a child's behaviour; any unmet needs, or harm or abuse suffered by the child; the risk that the child may pose to other children; and the severity of the child-on-child abuse and the causes of it.

+Where appropriate, school will consider the potential benefit, as well as challenge, of using managed moves or exclusion as a response, and not as an intervention, recognising that even if this is ultimately deemed to be necessary, some of the measures referred to in this policy may still be required.
+Exclusion will only be considered as a last resort and only where necessary to ensure the safety and wellbeing of the other children in the school.
+Engaging in Fair Access Panel Processes to assist with decision-making associated to managed moves and exclusions can also be beneficial.
+Disciplinary interventions alone are rarely able to solve issues of child-on-child abuse, and school will always consider the wider actions that may need to be taken.
+(Farrer and Co.
+2023).